Sprint and T-Mobile to combine, leaving U.S. with 3 major wireless companies

 NEW YORK — T-Mobile and Sprint have struck a deal that could reshape the U.S. wireless landscape, bringing it down to three major cellphone companies.

-T-Mobile on Sunday closed a $26.5 billion agreement that merges the phone company with Sprint, upping Sprint’s market value to $6.62 per share, CNBC reported.
+T-Mobile on Sunday closed a $26.5 billion agreement to merge with Sprint, upping Sprint's market value to $6.62 per share, CNBC reported.

 The deal will help the companies slash costs and could make them a stronger competitor to the larger AT&T and Verizon.
 But consumers might see higher prices because the combined company wouldn't have to offer as many promotions to lure customers.

-T-Mobile CEO John Legere will head the merger and the company, which will be named T-Mobile.
-In a video announcement posted on Twitter, Legere said the new company will “create robust competition and lower prices across wireless, video and broadband” and lead the way to 5G technology.
+T-Mobile Chief Executive John Legere will head the merger and the company, which will be named T-Mobile.
+In a video announcement posted on Twitter, Legere said the new company will "create robust competition and lower prices across wireless, video and broadband" and lead the way to 5G technology.

 "The new company will be able to light up a broad and deep 5G network faster than either company could separately," a press release states.
 "T-Mobile deployed nationwide LTE twice as fast as Verizon and three times faster than AT&T, and the combined company is positioned to do the same in 5G with deep spectrum assets and network capacity."